This post may contain affiliate links. Read the full disclosure here

 If your think your home can handle more of a full on statement wall, then you could try moving a collection of old unappreciated things out of the cupboard and put them out on display where they can be appreciated….and fill all that blank wall space.

 Not sure how to attach any of these objects to a wall?
-Try our tutorial on how to make a display wall out of dishes.
+Try our tutorial on how to upcycle tiles as wall art or how to make a display wall out of dishes.
 The sticky back hanging hooks would work just as well for some of these objects as for dishes.

 Looking for more upcycled wall art ideas?
 Try these posts: